How to Plan a Bike Trip: Km or Miles Should You Average in One Day

 Initial and advanced stages of a bike tour, what does change once you’re on the road for a while

-bike travel how many miles per day
+bike travel hoe many miles per day

-The red wetland between Suncheon and Yeosu – Some cycling days in South Korea were really short
+The Red Wetland between Suncheon and Yeosu – Some cycling days in South Korea were really short

 You may assume that most people start easy and then increase the average daily mileage, but the truth is often quite the opposite.
-Many begin overconfidently and then realize they better slow down, or eventually give up.
+Many begin overconfidently and then realize they better slow down or eventually give up.

-Unless you’ve done a lot of training, and that meaning training with a fully loaded bike, take it really easy on the first days of a bike trip.
+Unless you’ve done a lot of training, and that means training with a fully loaded bike, take it really easy on the first days of a bike trip.
 The body needs to adapt to the new routine and these are the days when it’s more prone to injury.

 I learned this on myself when on my third day my knee started aching terribly, I needed a huge painkiller injection and two days of total rest (luckily I was in an enjoyable seaside area).

-Once you’re days, week, months, and even years on your tour, you’ll find that your ideal mileage really depends on your mood and the road you’re cycling.
+Once you’re days, weeks, months, and even years on your tour, you’ll find that your ideal mileage really depends on your mood and the road you’re cycling.

 Rest Days

-Rest days are very important, when you’re on the road for days in a row your body hardly recovers just with an 8 hours sleep.
+Rest days are very important, when you’re on the road for days in a row your body hardly recovers just with an 8-hour sleep.
 I think one rest day per week is fine, riding longer every day will call for more rest days, while if you take it really easy (let’s say less than 50km per day) you could ride more days in a row.

 A rest day should be a day in which you basically rest.
 While going for a walk or take a swim are totally fine activities, it’s not a rest day if you hike 15km up a mountain.
 Give yourself a good recovery time and you’ll see how much enjoyable the trip will be.